httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Content-Encoding: br
 Content-Location: /items/123
 Repr-Digest: \
-  sha-256=:4REjxQ4yrqUVicfSKYNO/cF9zNj5ANbzgDZt3/h3Qxo=:,\
-  sha-512=:pxo7aYzcGI88pnDnoSmAnaOEVys0MABhgvHY9+VI+ElE60jBCwnMPyA/\
-  s3NF3ZO5oIWA7lf8ukk+5KJzm3p5og==:
+  sha-256=:d435Qo+nKZ+gLcUHn7GQtQ72hiBVAgqoLsZnZPiTGPk=:,\
+  sha-512=:db7fdBbgZMgX1Wb2MjA8zZj+rSNgfmDCEEXM8qLWfpfoNY0sCpHAzZbj\
+  09X1/7HAb7Od5Qfto4QpuBsFbUO3dQ==:

 8B 08 80 7B 22 68 65 6C 6C 6F
 22 3A 20 22 77 6F 72 6C 64 22
-7D 03
+7D 0A 03
 ~~~
 {: title="Response with Digest of Encoded Content"}

 ## POST Response does not Reference the Request URI {#post-not-request-uri}

-The request `Repr-Digest` field-value is computed on the enclosed representation (see
+The request `Repr-Digest` field-value is computed on the enclosed representation
-{{state-changing-requests}}).
+(see {{state-changing-requests}}), which is the JSON object `{"title": "New
+Title"}` followed by an LF.

-The representation enclosed in the response refers to the resource identified by
+The representation enclosed in the response is a multiline JSON object followed by an LF.
+It refers to the resource identified by
 `Content-Location` (see {{Section 6.4.2 of RFC9110}});
 an application can thus use `Repr-Digest` in association with the resource
 referenced by `Content-Location`.